| Elizabethan England - The Age of Treason History is alive in each one of us. The aggregation of all that we collectively, and individually

 was instrumental in eroding the English power of the Catholic Church.
 Henry's Church of England was

+initially not Protestant, but remained closer to his traditional belief of Catholicism.
 In the turbulent years that followed Henry’s death, England swayed back and forth on a theological

 pendulum.
 Henry's successor, his son Edward VI, steered the Anglican Church down the path of